Tony2520/Stadium-Live-Demo/README.md

 ### Demo

 ### Challenges and Learnings
 - Really stretched my SQL knowledge.
-Delved into tons of Postgres docs to achieve some of the behaviours mentioned above
+Delved into tons of Postgres SQL docs to achieve some of the behaviours mentioned above
 - Many timezone-based edge cases to consider such as answered stakes, pending stakes, missed stakes, and pushed stakes (delayed)
 - Learned and applied advanced SQL tools such as Postgres performance indexes and nested window functions
 - Quite hard to generalize a one-hat-fit-all experience for our broad user base -- even Product wasn't quite sure.
 Took some iterations to finally land on this score-based approach.